RAKSHITH-JAYANTH/ACCLAIM/README.md

 <h4> Code Details </h4>

+The implementation of the code for Llama models is in  the path ".llama_all\llama_models1\llama3\reference_impl\".
-The implementation of the code is in  the path ".\llama_models1\llama3\reference_impl\"
+The implementation of the code for Gemma models is in the path ".gemma_all\gemma\"

-Files model.py and generation.py contain the model implementation.
+File model.py contains the  model implementation.

 The code provides the performance details of each segment of the code and finally displays the performance in TTFT.

 <h4> Instructions to Run </h4>

-1. From the llama website, download the Llama3.2 - 1B model - [Download Llama](https://www.llama.com/llama-downloads/)
+1. From the Llama website, download the Llama3.2 - 1B and 3B models - [Download Llama](https://www.llama.com/llama-downloads/)
+2. From the Kaggle website, download the Gemma2 - 2B model - [Download Gemma](https://www.kaggle.com/models/google/gemma-2/pyTorch/gemma-2-2b-it/)

-2. Clone the repository
+3. Clone the repository

-3. Create a folder (say, Llama3.2_1B) and copy the downloaded model and checkpoint files into the folder
+4. Create a folder and copy the downloaded model and checkpoint files into the folder
-4. Run - "python example_test_completion.py model_dir --max_seq_len length" :- (Preferred lengths: 8K, 16K, 32K ..)
+5. Run - "python run.py model_dir --max_seq_len length" :- (Preferred lengths: 8K, 16K, 32K ..)
-5. The current code has a predefined very long prompt (about 300K tokens).
+6. The current code has a predefined very long prompt (about 300K tokens).
 A subset of tokens (8K, 16K etc) is used for analysis.